GoD Hungering Arrow Speed Farming Demon Hunter Build (Patch 2.7.5 / Season 28)

 The GoD Hungering Arrow Demon Hunter deals with regular Rift farming quite well all the way through the highest Torments and is very adept at farming low tier Greater Rifts for Paragon levels and legendary gem upgrades, making it a viable build for any speed farming task.
-We have speed farming rankings if you want to know more about which builds are best for speed farming.
+We have solo speed GR rankings and solo speed T16 rankings if you want to know more about which builds are best for speed farming.

 Within the limited scope of regular difficulties, the necessary damage and toughness to triumph over the enemy is significantly smaller.
 Thus, your best course of action is to improve utility and speed.